-Every once in a while the Sociology Department offers an honors course within the department for freshmen, sophomores, and juniors who desire an intensive, intellectually rich experience by working on a particularly stimulating topic (920:198 or 298 or 398).
-Sometimes, too, our faculty members teach courses with considerable sociological content under the auspices of the School of Arts and Sciences Honors program.
-You do not have to be a sociology major to take one of these courses, but you must obtain special permission from the instructor to register.
-Normally we like students to have taken Introduction to Sociology first, but this prerequisite is sometimes waived.
+“Honors” at Rutgers can mean different things, and similarly “Honors” refers to different things within the Sociology department.
+Primarily when we speak of Sociology Honors we are referring to our capstone senior thesis project.
+The details of that program are described below.
+But we also periodically offer individual courses within the department with the ‘Honors’ designation (courses numbered 920:198, 298 or 398), and sometimes Sociology faculty members teach courses with considerable sociological content in the interdisciplinary School of Arts and Sciences Honors program (department code 090).
+You do not have to be a sociology major to take one of these courses, but typically you must obtain special permission from the instructor to register.
+For honors courses listed within the department, we normally like students to have taken Introduction to Sociology first, but this prerequisite is sometimes waived.

-The honors course is organized as a seminar with a maximum enrollment of 20.
-This is a tremendous opportunity to develop your scholarly potential in a group of highly selected students, and to get to know a faculty member very well.
-Students are more likely to earn detailed letters of recommendation from the faculty member in such courses, good to know when contemplating future applications to graduate or professional school.
+All Honors courses are organized as seminars with an enrollment of 15-20 students.
+They provide an excellent opportunity to develop your scholarly potential among a group of especially strong peers, and to become well acquainted with a particular faculty member.
+Students are more likely to earn detailed letters of recommendation from their professors in these courses—good to keep in mind when contemplating future applications to graduate or professional school.